Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 ## What We’re Paying Attention To

 - Cardano Foundation SPO On-Chain Poll for Stake Pool Reward Sharing Scheme (RSS) Parameters.
   - A lot of rekindled discussion on twitter.
+Make sure to check how your Stake Pool will vote (if they can).
   - What do you think will happen?
 Pro tip: watch the Coinbase stake pools for the answer.

 {% img src="cf_spo_rss_vote_ballot.png" alt="cf_spo_rss_vote_ballot" %}